artincontrol/artincontrol/README.md

 - 👀 I’m interested in control engineering for real-life applications
 - 🌱 I’m currently learning to sit back and reflect on my past experience
 - 💞️ I’m looking to collaborate on system and software architectures for combined control and safety
-- 📫 How to reach me: aartjan@artincontrol
+- 📫 How to reach me: info@artincontrol.nl

 <!---
 artincontrol/artincontrol is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.